 That meeting will discuss the constitution further and consider how leadership changes should take place now and in the future.

 A Radio New Zealand political reporter said the party has never had to deal with a leadership challenge before, and its constitution gives no guidance on the subject.

 The Prime Minister says he'll be guided by whoever leads the Maori Party as to who holds its ministerial positions.

 Dr Sharples is Minister of Maori Affairs and Associate Minister of Education and Corrections.

 Dr Sharples says that regardless of the outcome of the challenge against him, he doesn't want to give up his ministerial portfolios.

 He says he's working on some good projects, which he'd like to finish.

-Next story in Political: Cunliffe says he won't challenge Shearer for leadership
+Next story in Politics: Cunliffe says he won't challenge Shearer for leadership

 Copyright © 2013, Radio New Zealand